-Being a healthy human being is a prerequisite for helping to manage chronic pain and fatigue.
+Being a human being and simple healthy living is a prerequisite for helping to manage chronic pain and fatigue.

 Simple healthy living tips are top of the to-do list.
 Because you cannot throw medicines or any other tools at chronic pain and fatigue if you are not addressing your “normal human needs”.

 Affiliate notice: Please note that some of my links are affiliate links.
 If you make a purchase using one of these links I will make a small commission at no extra cost to you.

 Here are some simple things you can do right now: